 PF Withdrawal Guide

 From June to August 2020, the Government of India will pay the employer and employee contributions to employees’ EPF accounts for extra three months.
-The incentive is available to businesses with up to 100 employees and 90% of those employees earning less than Rs 15,000 per month.
+The incentive is available to businesses with up to 100 employees and 90% of those employees earn less than Rs 15,000 per month.
 Non-government organizations’ EPF contributions have been lowered from 12 percent to 10%.
 EPF (Employees’ Provident Fund), sometimes known as PF (Provident Fund), is a mandated saving and retirement plan for eligible employees of a company.
 This fund is meant to serve as a savings account for employees when they retire.
 Employees are required to contribute 12% of their base income to the EPF every month.
 The employer contributes an equal amount as well.
 The money you put into an EPF account earns interest every year.
 Once an employee retires, they can withdraw the total amount accumulated in their EPF.
 Premature withdrawals are possible if specific circumstances are met.

 It’s worth noting that the Employees’ Provident Fund Organization has made the use of UANs, or Universal Account Numbers, mandatory for all employees covered by the PF Act.
 The employee’s EPF account would be connected to the UAN.
 The UAN is transferable throughout an employee’s career, and there is no need to file for EPF transfer while changing employers.